facebook/facebook-ios-sdk/samples/PlacePickerSample/ReadMe.txt

 Using the Sample
 Install the Facebook iOS SDK.
-Launch the PlacesPickerSample project using Xcode from the
+Launch the PlacePickerSample project using Xcode from the
-<iOS SDK>/samples/ProfilePictureSample directory.
+<iOS SDK>/samples/PlacePickerSample directory.

 Changes from Previous Versions
 1.0 - First release.